Ryan Waters

 Ryan Waters is an American mountaineer, mountaineering guide, and polar skiing guide.

-He runs the guide service Mountain Professionals based in Colorado, USA.
+He runs the guide service Mountain Professionals based in Colorado, United States.
 In 2014, he became the first American to complete the Adventures Grand Slam, by climbing the Seven Summits and skiing coast to pole, unsupported / unassisted trips to the North and South Poles.
 To date he has guided clients more than 50 times to the Seven Summits.

 In January 2010, Ryan and Cecilie Skog completed a "nice long ski tour" in Antarctica.
 The team skied 1,117 miles/1,800 kilometers over 70 days from Berkner Island in the Filchner-Ronne Ice Shelf to the South Pole, then continued to the Ross Sea completing the first ski traverse of Antarctica to the Ross Ice Shelf without resupplies or the use of kites.